Maki-Daisuke/p5-JSON-RPC2-AnyEvent-Server-PSGI/README.md

 Key-value pairs of URL-encoded query is translated into a JSON object (hash) and method to be called is determined by the path-info (extra-path) part in the requested URI.

-This module makes special treatment for requests with Content-Type header set to "application/x-www-form-urlencoded".
+This module makes special treatment only for requests with Content-Type header set to "application/x-www-form-urlencoded".
+That is, requests with the other Content-Type, including "application/json", are all regarded as JSON format.

 You can even call RPC by HTTP GET request.
 The above request is also equivalent to the following: